 Key Insight

-Research consistently shows that resistance training provides unique benefits for women at every life stage.
+Research consistently shows that resistance training provides meaningful benefits for women at every life stage.

 Bone Health